Stuck on Opioids? Learn About Telemedicine Suboxone - Insurance Accepted.

 • Bad odors in the mouth

-In addition to the poor oral hygiene habits and the wear and tear caused by exposure to heroin, heroin can also cause dry mouth and gum disease.
-[2]
+In addition to the poor oral hygiene habits and the wear and tear caused by exposure to heroin, the drug can also cause dry mouth and gum disease.[2]
+Gum disease can lead to a host of medical issues, such as heart disease.

-Many people who use heroin also smoke cigarettes and marijuana.[3]
+Many people who use heroin often smoke cigarettes and marijuana.[3]
 Regular exposure to smoke can worsen dry mouth and exacerbate the other oral hygiene problems that go hand in hand with heroin use.

 As much as heroin teeth are a problem, their presence usually indicates more serious underlying health issues that should be addressed by a dental and/or medical professional.